shenghaoyang/e131_blinkt/README.md

 ``e131_blinkt`` receives ``E1.31`` DMX channel data from the network and relays that to a ``Blinkt!``

+Since the ``Blinkt!`` is not connected to any hardware SPI lines, a bit-banged SPI bus provided by the kernel using ``spi-gpio`` is necessary.
+As far as I know, this module is enabled on the 32-bit build of Arch Linux ARM for both the Raspberry Pi 2 and Raspberry Pi 3.

 Supports all standard ``E1.31`` features, including:

 - Source packet sequence validation